We are always keen to receive enquiries about any of our duties, here are some for example:

 Damems Junction Signaller – Definitely one of the most interesting jobs on the railway.
 It is a job with a lot of responsibility for the safe running of trains.
 Read “A day in the life of a signaller”.

 Guards – Have two roles.
 Primarily, fundamentality and overall, they are there to ensure the safe operation of the train and secondly if it is carrying passengers, their satisfaction with the train and journey.

 Catering – Mention “Let’s have a Day Out “ and it invariably brings up the question of “Where can we eat?”
 The KWVR can certainly put on the style from with our splendidly restored ex-Bournemouth Belle 1930’s Pullman cars.

 In addition from time to time we have vacancies for jobs that require a specific skill set, a skill that not many of us possess.

-Voluntary vacancies now exist to fill the void being left due to the retirement of two key members.
-The position of Insurance Advisor has now become vacant and similarly a key position in the Carriage & Wagon Department.
+Voluntary vacancies exist to fill the void being left due to the retirement of a key member in our Carriage & Wagon Department.